PaulDThomas/context-menu/README.md

 ## Usage

 Context menu provider, takes a list of available actions and renders a context menu on appropriate click.
+Sub menus can be added within each item.
-Wrap around the elements that need to have the menu
+Wrap around the elements that need to have the menu.

 ```
 import { ContextMenuProvider, iMenuItem } from '@asup/context-menu';